 Take a deeper dive into their backlink profile.
 Go to the actual pages where the links are coming in from.
 A good link coming into a website is one that has been earned through their content, product, service, or something else that has distinguished their website.
 You want to be sure that they aren’t using link building techniques that could get you penalized.

 For example, let’s say at first look you see what appears to be a diverse link profile.
 You click through on a couple of their backlinks and you see they the links are coming from badges that say “Best Designed Website.”
 If you look at the code and see that the link is a “follow” link, this is against the Google Webmaster Guidelines.
 This should make you raise your eyebrows and question the tactics of this SEO.

 You want to make sure that the links are legitimate and if they used these same link building strategies for your website it wouldn’t cause any issues or put you in jeopardy for a penalty.

 3. They won’t explain what they plan to do

 Transparency is key when building a relationship with any business partner.
-The same goes for any SEO consultant you are working with.
+The same goes for any SEO consultant you potentially work with.
 If they aren’t going to up be upfront with you about what they are doing and how they plan to go about doing it, you better turn and run.
 This is only going to lead to conflicts and possibly scary SEO techniques being used on your website.